 The 2012 race season began with at trip to Spain to tackle Ironman Lanzarote, then onwards to Ultraman Canada and then Ironman Mont Tremblant - all with NO SIPE!
 To finish the 2012 season, I raced at the Ultraman World Championships in Hawaii - taking on a 10K open water swim to start the epic 3 day journey.
 This time, the wind and current was a true test of my ability to conquer SIPE and I'm thrilled to say I once again remained SIPE free and made my way across yet another finish-line.
 This was the completion of the third Ultraman event and Ironman Mont Tremblant earlier in the season had marked my 13th Ironman finish in 14 starts - the only DNF was in Lake Placid in 2007 - so for me, it's been a victory to continue to live out my dreams and safely return to the water.

 In March of 2013, I was fortunate enough to return to the Duke Center for Hyperbaric Medicine to take part in a 2nd study being conducted by Dr. Richard Moon and his team which was funded by the U.S. Navy.
-This time, they were looking specifically at the effect of exercise on cardiac function while immersed to “the neck” in water.
+This time, they were looking specifically at the effect of exercise on cardiac function while immersed to “the neck” in water and how over-hydration and systolic heart function may play a key factor in the onset of SIPE.
 You can click here to read about my experience and also view the web gallery of photo's here.

 I was once again fascinated by the science and discovery that’s taking place in the dive chamber at Duke, and being able to spend time with this incredible group of researchers was another giant step in my journey to better understand IPE/SIPE.
 I believe they are making advancements in understanding the complexity of SIPE and through their meticulous studies and ongoing quest for answers, hopefully someday soon we will be able to pin-point the triggers and perhaps prevent the onset of this condition.
 I will post updates here as soon as they become available, but am willing to say that they are on to something in the ‘chamber’!